The former executive director of a successful nonprofit agency now content specialist, Cynthia writes about a variety of researched topics.

 I was confused!
 I went to a Thai restaurant for dinner one evening.
 When my order arrived, I asked for chopsticks.
-Screech!!
+Screech!
 Stop!
 The waitress looked at me as if I had chopsticks growing from my ears.
-She politely, though a little snidely, informed me that "we don't use chopsticks to eat in Thailand."
+She politely, though a little snidely, informed me that "We don't use chopsticks to eat in Thailand."

+The earliest pair of chopsticks found were made of bronze and were excavated from the Ruins of Yin.
+They date back to 1200 BC.
 Today, chopsticks are made of a variety of materials and come in many decorative styles.
-Most commonly made of various types of wood, chopsticks can also be made of bronze, jade, ivory, bone, plastic or even silver and gold.
+Most commonly made of various types of wood, chopsticks can also be made of bronze, jade, ivory, bone, plastic, or even silver and gold.

 Catherine de Medices introduced the fork to France in 1533.
-And in 1608 the fork arrived in England when Thomas Corgate brought it to court.
-Still, in England, France and Italy, hands and knives were the preferred method of eating and forks were considered pretentious.
-Acceptance was slow to come, but when it did, the nobility were the first to embrace its use and created elaborate utensils with different sized and numbered prongs for eating a variety of different foods.
+And in 1608, the fork arrived in England when Thomas Corgate brought it to court.
+Still, in England, France, and Italy, hands and knives were the preferred method of eating, and forks were considered pretentious.
+Acceptance was slow to come, but when it did, the nobility was the first to embrace its use.
+They created elaborate utensils with different-sized and numbered prongs for eating a variety of different foods.

 To be truthful, chopsticks are used in Thailand primarily when eating noodles.
 The fork and the spoon are both a part of the Thai dining table.
 So, the answer?
 It depends on what you are eating and where in Thailand you are eating.

-Tips on Eating with Chopsticks
+Tips on Eating With Chopsticks

 Using chopsticks for eating is a great way to enjoy a meal.
 With most Chinese and other Asian meals where chopsticks are the norm, the food is usually cut into small pieces and served with rice or noodles.
 This makes using chopsticks easy.
-When soup is served, decorative, porcelain spoons are used.
+When the soup is served, decorative porcelain spoons are used.

 There are points of etiquette that you should be aware of if you are going to use chopsticks when eating.
-Before using chopsticks when eating out, read these tips:
+Before using chopsticks when eating out, read these tips.

 - Since chopsticks are tapered, it may be tempting to spear your food with them, particularly if you are having a little difficulty.
 Don't!
 It is bad manners to spear your food with chopsticks.